goodmami/wn/docs/guides/lexicons.rst

 order, then ``ewn`` would specify the ``2019`` version, ``ewn:*`` would specify both versions, and ``ewn:2020`` would specify the ``2020`` version.

+The same format is used for *project specifiers*, which refer to projects.
+In most cases the project specifier is the same as the lexicon specifier (e.g., ``ewn:2020`` refers both to the project to be downloaded and the lexicon that is installed), but sometimes it is not.
+The 1.3 release of the `Open Multilingual Wordnet`_, for instance, has the project specifier ``omw:1.3`` but it installs a number of lexicons with their own lexicon specifiers (``zsmwn:1.3+omw``, ``cmnwn:1.3+omw``, etc.).

 Downloading Lexicons
 --------------------